Ocean Grazer

+The company has also developed the Ocean Battery, which is a modular subsea pumped-storage hydroelectricity system.
+Unveiled in 2021, the technology can be deployed around offshore wind farms or floating solar, to store excess power generated.

-Wave energy converter operation
+Energy converter operation

-The operating principle of the Ocean Grazer wave energy converter is to store potential energy by creating a hydraulic head, due to the differences in pressure between two reservoirs.
+The operating principle of the Ocean Grazer energy converter is to store potential energy by creating a hydraulic head, due to the differences in pressure between two reservoirs.
 All three concepts rely on this principle to function.
 The hydraulic head is created by circulating internal fluid from the lower to the upper reservoir via a novel hydro-mechanical power take off system, composed of distributed and coupled floaters.
 Each floater is linked to a separate multi-piston pumping system, consisting of differently sized pistons that regulate the amount of pumped fluid and that can be adapted to the surface wave conditions.
 Check valve systems are needed to minimize the back flow when the pistons return to their resting position.
 Lastly, similar to a hydroelectric plant, once enough fluid has been stored in the upper reservoir it can be circulated through a turbine system to generate electrical energy.

 Potential

-There are advantages in using a device like the Ocean Grazer wave energy converter, such as:
+There are advantages in using a device like the Ocean Grazer energy converter, such as: